Saggar (god): Character

 Information about the character and development of Saggar is incomplete and difficult to interpret.
 The name itself is not spelled consistently, especially in sources from the second millennium BCE, and in particular the first consonant often varies between s and š.
 The meaning of the name is unknown, and it has been proposed that it comes from a linguistic substrate unrelated to other languages of the Ancient Near East.
 Two primary aspects of Saggar seemed to be those of a deified mountain range and of a lunar god.

 Deified mountain range

 The name Saggar was applied to a mountain range presumably associated with the god, located in the north of modern Iraq, known today as the Sinjar Mountains.
-It has also been proposed that the city of Saggartum known from texts from Mari and Tell al-Rimah was connected with Saggar.
+It has also been proposed that the city of Saggarâtum known from texts from Mari and Tell al-Rimah was connected with Saggar.

 An explanatory text indicates that Saggar was associated with millstones in Mesopotamia, possibly because the corresponding mountain range was a source of basalt, used to make these implements.
 Pistachios (Akkadian: butmatim) were another commodity associated with him and the mountains, according to texts from Mari.
 Possibly this association extended to almonds and terebinth as well, though this remains unclear.